UpStride/tutorial/deep-complex-networks/README.md

 ### How to modify the code

-All our models are availale in `/classification-api/src/models/` directory.
+All our models are available in `/classification-api/src/models/` directory.

 In order to add custom models.
 We only require to subclass `GenericModelBuilder` and override the `model` function.